Cobb County School District: Happenings

+Events

 Selman v.
 Cobb County School District

 In 2002, Cobb County School District voted to put stickers on textbooks with a message including the admonition cautioning students that "evolution is only a theory."
 Plaintiffs brought suit on separation of church and state grounds, with the initial trial finding for the plaintiffs.
 Cobb County School District appealed and the verdict was overturned and remanded for a new trial, at which time plaintiffs and Cobb County School District reached an out-of-court settlement, with the district agreeing to remove the stickers.

 Teacher's sexual contact with student

 A Cobb County teacher was discovered to have had sex with a 17-year-old student.
 When brought to trial, the teacher pleaded that the student had consented.
 This defense was allowed by the Superior Court judge and upheld by the Georgia Supreme Court in 2009.
 This led the Georgia legislature to pass a statute in 2010 making it a crime for a teacher to have sexual relations with a student.